Naereen/mtgrender/client/Readme.md

 # MTGRender

+## Changes

+- Illustration upscaling removed to reduce dependency size.
+The UI options and code paths for Upscaler have been deleted; output quality is unchanged except no super-resolution step is performed.

 ## TODO list

 -   Remove everything from under .inner-frame: the filter applied on this element messed a lot of things (for example the drop shadow will be visible behind the transparent oracle box of planeswalkers, darkening the illustration)